UK banks allowed to cut their cash holdings

 In his speech, Carney struck a more neutral tone towards banks, avoiding some of the harsh rhetoric of his predecessor Mervyn King.

-But like King, he insisted that well-capitalized banks are in a better position to lend, saying U.S. banks have rebuilt their capital base and now lend far more than their British peers.
+But like King, he insisted that well-capitalised banks are in a better position to lend, saying U.S. banks have rebuilt their capital base and now lend far more than their British peers.

 Britain's banks will face further capital requirements because of their size or dominance on the high street but Carney said his task will be to manage this transition "in a gradual way that supports continued confidence in growth".